When the word Armageddon is used in the news media and movies, likely, images of a major catastrophe spring to mind.

 - Megiddo is not a mountain – it is a small hill.

-- No of the other bible references to this battle have it at Megiddo, but rather at Jerusalem.
+- None of the other bible references to this battle have it at Megiddo, but rather at Jerusalem.

 Instead, Armageddon can be broken up as three Hebrew words: Arma – ge – don